-Navy PRT Standards: Scoring & Requirements Guide
+Navy PRT Standards: Scoring & Charts by Age (2026)

-Navy PRT Standards: Requirements, Scoring, and Charts
+Navy PRT Standards: Requirements, Scoring & Charts by Age

 What Are the Three Exercises in the Navy PRT?